LeastSaneDeveloper/Browser-Comparison/README.md

 ### Security

-**(IMPORTANT: REMEMBER THAT GOOGLE CHROME IS A CHROMIUM-BASED BROWSER.
-WHEN I MENTION CHROMIUM, NOTE THAT CHROMIUM'S FEATURES ALSO EXTEND TO GOOGLE CHROME.)**

 Due to Google Chrome being the most widely used browser in the world, it is affected by many [zero-day vulnerabilities.](https://en.wikipedia.org/wiki/Zero-day_vulnerability) Many bad actors specifically target it.

 Google Chrome's mass-telemetry increases attack surface.